rcemper/AoC2021-rcc/README.md

 ## aoc2021-rcc
 This is inherited from template for [Advent of Code](https://adventofcode.com/) contest.

-After >40 years writing in-countable lines of code in M*/COS/ISOS (and some other archaic languages)
+After >40 years writing in-countable lines of code in M*/COS/ISOS (and a bunch of archaic languages)
 I decided for myself to set a **strong signal for the future**.
 We have **Embedded Python** available
 (still pre-release)!
 I just felt it as a sacrilege to ignore this excellent **NEW** opportunity and
 stay with the old sermon that I had used for decades.